kmarkley/Indigo-Timed-Devices/README.md

 #### Configuration

 * **Update Frequency**
 How often to update the time statistics in the device's states.
-The plugin will always be updated when the tracked entity changes.
+The plugin device will always be updated when the tracked entity changes.
 * **Track**
 Choose whether to track a device state or variable value.
     * **Device** and **State**